 Yoga is also extremely beneficial to military spouses and family members.
 Being in a dual military marriage, we’ve endured lots of stress, numerous moves and frequent separations.
 Yoga and meditation have served me well during stressful times as it gives me the opportunity to connect with my breath and come back to the present moment.
 Without yoga and meditation, I’m honestly not sure how I would cope with all the stress of being a service member and a spouse of a Marine.
 Yoga is what keeps me sane when my husband is deployed!
 It also helps me feel “at home” in mind, body, and spirit when I am far away from family and friends.

-Senior Airman Kristen Schoeffel
+Staff Sergeant Kristen Schoeffel